IDEA TEAM

 time with the people she cares about and enjoys getting creative through arts and crafts.

-Josyln Conchas is a third-year undergraduate majoring in Human Biology and is an SJV Prime+ student.
+Josyln Conchas is a forth-year undergraduate majoring in Human Biology and is an SJV Prime+ student.
 She hopes to pursue a career in medicine, with emphasis in working with children.
 Outside of academics, she enjoys going to the gym, hanging out with friends, and baking.

-Angel Gomez is a 2nd year Honors undergraduate student pursuing a B.A. in Psychology
+Angel Gomez is a 3rd year Honors undergraduate student pursuing a B.A. in Psychology

 with a pre-medicine focus.
 His research interests lie in neuroscience and cognitive control,